 Doubt is a product of failing to see, experience, and understand the truths of God.
 It is a failure to recognize the revelation from God.
 It is a result of failing to remember what was known at one time.
 It is a failure to renew that memory.

-Renewing the memory of “the substance of things hoped for and the evidence of things not seen” requires a practice that the Bible calls, “meditation.”
-As we meditate on the Word of God, our understanding of God’s truths become deeper and more substantial.
+Renewing the memory of “the substance of things hoped for and the evidence of things not seen” requires a practice that the Bible calls “meditation.”
+As we meditate on the Word of God, our understanding of God’s truths becomes deeper and more substantial.

 I am talking about Biblical meditation, not the meditation of Maharishi Mahesh Yogi or secular business practices.

-Biblical meditation is communion with God while pondering His Word and His works in the peace that passes all understanding resulting in deepened insights and clarity of thoughts that lead to wise counsel, decision making, and application.
-That is a phrase that will take you awhile to think about!
+Biblical meditation is communion with God while pondering His Word and His works in the peace that passes all understanding, resulting in deepened insights and clarity of thoughts that lead to wise counsel, decision making, and application.
+This description of meditation will take you awhile to think about!